 Key management are those personnel having the authority and responsibility for planning, directing and controlling the Company and include directors, current executive officers and former executive officers (if their relationship ended during the periods disclosed), and the general managers and technical directors of the Company's various operations.

-Related parties other than key management include the estranged spouse and son-in-law of a director who is also a former CEO of the Company.
+Related parties other than key management include the estranged spouse and son-in-law of the CEO of the Company.

 Key Management compensation includes: